lucky-media/guidelines/pages/version-control/github.md

 git clone git@github.com:USERNAME/REPOSITORY.git
 cd REPOSITORY

-# Bid farewell to all local history if you plan to use this repo for personal use
+# If you intend to repurpose this repository for personal use, clear all existing Git history
 rm -rf .git

 # Establish a new local repository